Fatawu Safiu: Asante Kotoko

 Safiu joined Kumasi Asante Kotoko in November 2018, ahead of the 2018–19 CAF Confederation Cup campaign.
 He was registered and named on the club's official squad list for the CAF tournament.
 Even though they were eliminated at the group stages, he was one of their standout performers as he scored 3 goals in 10 matches, as Asante Kotoko reached the group stages of the tournament for the first time in 11 years.
 In the league, Safiu scored 10 goals to end up joint top goal scorer (tied with Diawisie Taylor) and help Kotoko clinch the 2019 GFA Normalization Committee Special Competition.
 At the end of the season, he was adjudged the Ghana Football Awards Home-Based player of the year reflecting the impact he made.
 He beat off competition from his teammate Felix Annan and Accra Hearts of Oak defender Mohammed Alhassan to win the award.

 Trelleborgs FF

-On 13 August 2019, Swedish club Trelleborgs announced the acquisition Safiu on a permanent deal for the remainder of the 2019 season with an option to extend the deal for a further two years.
+On 13 August 2019, Swedish club Trelleborg announced the acquisition Safiu on a permanent deal for the remainder of the 2019 season with an option to extend the deal for a further two years.
 Prior to signing for Superettan side Trelleborgs FF, he went on a two weeks trial fellow Swedish club Helsinborg IF but a deal was not reached after both parties couldn't settle on a transfer price.
 On 26 July 2020, Safiu scored his first career hat-trick after striking thrice in Trelleborgs’ 4–1 defeat of Dalkurd FF in a Superettan match.
 He scored the first in the 12th minute and scored two quickfire goals in the 41st and 43rd minute to complete a first-half hat-trick.
 The goals ensured that he ended his eight-month goal drought after scoring against Jönköpings Södra IF on 3 November 2019.